-COVID-19 has impacted the day to day life of people, businesses, manufacturers, and even the healthcare industry.
+COVID-19 has impacted the day-to-day life of people, businesses, manufacturers, and even the healthcare industry.
 COVID-19 pandemic has also affected the orthopedics field by which doctors are not effectively concentrating on their regular patients.
 The shortage of physicians and support staff and even the ventilators, medicine, and other equipment and devices are the major concerns during the pandemic.
 Researchers have identified an alarming lack of critical orthopedics devices.

 Orthopedics and COVID-19 Patients

 Orthopedics providers are being redeployed for treating COVID-19 patients.
-This virus impacts the bone and joints of the patient, and there is a necessity of essential training to the orthopedics community to understand the symptoms of this disease.
+This virus impacts the bone and joints of the patient, and there is a necessity for essential training to the orthopedics community to understand the symptoms of this disease.

 Restrictions on Upcoming Orthopaedic Providers

-A huge number of examinations of medical students are postponed to limit the spread of the coronavirus infection.
+A huge number of examinations of medical students are postponed to limit the spread of coronavirus infection.
 Classroom teaching is also postponed in almost all medical colleges, and even regular research is also impacted due to the public health emergency declaration.
 Due to the rapid spread of the COVID-19 virus, international trades have gone down with significant economic loss and non-availability of goods/raw material in time.

 There is an interruption of the global supply chain and increasing risk to the life of healthcare workers.
 The healthcare industry is immensely affected and facing many losses.
 Even the R&D mission has stopped to an extent.